AlekseiEvgenievich/API/README.md

 This script fetches images from the latest SpaceX launch and saves them to your local machine.
 ### get_epic.py script
 This script is designed to fetch images from NASA's EPIC (Earth Polychromatic Imaging Camera) API for the given number of days and saves them to your local machine.
+### telegram_boot.py script
+This script is designed to send images from a local directory to a Telegram channel at regular intervals.
+It ensures the images are within Telegram's file size limit before sending.